 The Forestry chapter of the 2018 Blackfeet Climate Change Adaptation Plan (BCCAP) is one of eight chapters created for the first formal, multi-sector climate change adaptation planning effort in the Blackfeet Nation, following the process described here.
 This chapter was developed through meetings with managers from Blackfeet Fire Management and Forestry, and then revised through email correspondence.
 The first two sections, observed impacts and expected impacts, are sets of working hypotheses about climate change that are based on day-to-day observations and/or interpretations of climate change literature (e.g. the Montana Climate Assessment).
 These hypotheses were formed for the purposes of assessing climate change vulnerability and then strategizing adaptation goals and actions.
 This and other sections of the plan will be revisited and updated periodically as action items are implemented and adaptation efforts produce insights for future planning.

 The goal of the Forestry Sector is to focus on planning for fire management in a changing climate.
 Fire management is consolidated within the Blackfeet Forestry Department.
-The reservation’s proximity to Glacier National Park and Helena-Lewis and Clark National Forest creates opportunities for park fires to spread onto the Reservation.
+The proximity of the Blackfeet Nation to Glacier National Park and Helena-Lewis and Clark National Forest creates opportunities for park fires to spread onto the Blackfeet Nation.

 Forest health is partly driven by snow pack, since much of the water used by trees comes from snowmelt.
 As more precipitation falls as rain, rather than snow, there may be an increase in the risk of fire occurrence.
 Even with big rainstorms, wind accompanies the rain, blows away snow, and evaporates soil moisture.
 When spring rains come, they may create a flush of grass growth that can act as increased fuel when it dries during summer warming.